Guerrillas and the “Jungle”

 the son born

-As for Ninakala, this is the name of a goddess that is not well attested.
-Given Ur-Papa’s association with Nint’inukka, I’d expect this to be an alternate name of the same deity.
-Such polyonymy is quite common in Sumerian religion, as indeed it is in many others in the ancient world.
-Ninakala is described in another of Ur-Papa’s inscriptions as “his goddess”, where it also reports that he built a temple to her.
-His claim here of being “the son born of” her is important to understand as being used to legitimize a claim to the ensi title that is not inherited through kinship, but granted by divine providence.
+As for Ninakal (𒀭𒊩𒌆𒀉𒃲), this is the name of Ur-Papa’s personal deity and divine smith.
+It means “lord of the big arm”, and he is also known as Simukkal An (𒌣𒃲𒀀𒈾, chief smith of An).
+Ninakal is described in another of Ur-Papa’s inscriptions as “his god”, where it also reports he built a temple to him.
+His claim here of being “the son born of” him is important to understand as being used to legitimize a claim to the ensi title that is not inherited through kinship, but granted by divine providence.

-Taken together, I think Ur-Papa, Ensi Lakash, Tumu-t’uta Ninakala-k’ak’e can be thought of as a tripartite name, similar to those used broadly across the ancient world.
-The general formula is idionym + cognomen + patronym, but here patronym is overridden by the divine association with Ninakala.
+Taken together, I think Ur-Papa, Ensi Lakash, Tumu-t’uta Ninakal-k’ak’e can be thought of as a tripartite name, similar to those used broadly across the ancient world.
+The general formula is idionym + cognomen + patronym, but here, the patronym is overridden by the divine association with Ninakal.

 Next, let’s look at the temple itself: